Leahhha/normal-business-hours/README.md

 I collected lots of useful references for creating cool html and css with fun animation.

+I choose to use the default resume, because of the default one looks good to me.

+The great thing about this project setting is that I can create boundaries between different portion of my life.

+For example, Study and gaining new skills are my top priority, so I prioritize assignments over other social events.

+That is why I let the resume page surf on the internet 9am-5pm.

+- Hobbies or personal interests

+  Hobbies: Exploring new coffee shops, new stationary stores in the City.

+  Personal interests: Figure skating, painting, developing new skills - sign up for courses, doing art and design things...

+- Are you a morning person?

-I set the working hours to every 9am to 5pm, because this is the best schedule for me who prefer to work during daytimes.
+  Yes!
+I set the working hours to everyday 9am to 5pm, because this is the best schedule for me who prefer to work during daytimes.
+Ideally, having a dayoff is great.

 ### Coding Part: